the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 #### Blackwarden
 - They now start with Trade and Currency instead of Construction and Machinery.
-- The Information Market adds +1 Water while the faction has Power and no longer has reduced Science gain compared to standard Libraries, but also no longer gives Great Scientist Points.
+- Information Markets add +1 Water while the faction has Power and no longer have reduced Science gain compared to standard Libraries, but also no longer give Great Scientist Points.
+- Resource Management Servers have a harsher limit (2 vs. base scenario's 5, but all Monopoly policy buildings have this limit now) and no longer boost city growth, but to compensate, they give +10% Water to the two cities that own one and provide 3 Slaves instead of 1.

 #### Children of Rust
 - The Longhouse wonder is replaced with First Kiva, which retains the Longhouse's effects and also buffs the wonder by adding +40 extra City HP, +2 Faith and a bonus Pantheon belief upon founding their religion.